 It is a condition of event participation and prize eligibility that all competitors have signed the event registration form and have been assigned an individual event identification number.

 It is MANDATORY that participants wear an approved PFD (life jacket) whilst participating within the races.
 Failure to wear a PFD whilst participating in an event will result in disqualification and will void individual insurance cover.
-It is advisable that all participants should provide their own PFD, however some limited numbers of PFD’s will be available at the event registration marquee.

 It is advisable that participants wear some appropriate footwear.
 The river bank has many submerged hazards and the Clyde River is a primary oyster breeding and harvesting estuary, the river bed can be very dangerous to bare feet.